 Summary and next steps

-Passkeys don’t have to be intimidating.
 Passlock abstracts registration and authentication into a simple process.
-You use the client library to obtain a code, which you send to your backend for verification.
+Use the browser library to obtain a code, then send it to your backend for verification.
 Your backend then exchanges the code to obtain the passkey details.
-You’ve mastered the basics, but Passlock can do much more.
+You’ve mastered the basics, but Passlock can do much more…

 Testing for browser support